Near Hamilton in Martin County, North Carolina — The American South (South Atlantic)

 Other nearby markers.
 At least 6 other markers are within 11 miles of this marker, measured as the crow flies.
 A different marker also named Fort Branch (approx. 1.8 miles away); Flat Swamp Church (approx. 8.8 miles away); Asa Biggs House (approx. 9.6 miles away); Skewarkee Primitive Baptist Church (approx. 9.8 miles away); Skewarkey Church (approx. 9.8 miles away); Roanoke River (approx. 10.3 miles away).

 Also see . . .
 Fort Branch Civil War Site.
-The Fort Branch Battlefield Commission, Inc. is a non-profit (Submitted on September 3, 2012, by Craig Swain of Leesburg, Virginia.)
+The Fort Branch Battlefield Commission, Inc. (Submitted on September 3, 2012, by Craig Swain of Leesburg, Virginia.)

 Categories. • Forts, Castles • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on September 3, 2012, by Craig Swain of Leesburg, Virginia.
-This page has been viewed 368 times since then and 12 times this year.
+This page has been viewed 384 times since then.
 Photos: 1, 2, 3, 4. submitted on September 3, 2012, by Craig Swain of Leesburg, Virginia.